turbulentPanda/rock-paper-scissors/README.md

 *What I Learned*:

-Key Technologies/Techniques in Brief: JavaScript conditional statements, for loops, while loops, functions
+Key Technologies/Techniques in Brief: JavaScript conditional statements, for loops, while loops, functions, and DOM manipulation.

-The focus for this project was on using conditional statements, looping structures, and functions.
-Conceptually, the program was very easy to make!
-It was just about comparing the user input to the random computer input and deciding the winner (according to standard rock-paper-scissors rules).

-However, implementing it took more work than I anticipated.
-In particular, reducing code duplication and making succinct functions took more thought than I expected.
-I'll probably come back to this and refactor the code to simplify and reduce the amount of code.
+Originally, this game was meant to be played in the browser console.
+Conceptually, it was relatively straightforward and consisted of using a random number generator to create the computer's move and then comparing it using a series of if-else statements with the user input (submitted via a prompt).

+I later refactored the program to provide a simple GUI.
+This introduced DOM manipulation and event handling.
+This was my first experience refactoring a program and it was much more difficult than I anticipated!
+I learned a lot about the importance of planning projects out on paper with pseudocode and making succinct functions.

+As I learn more about code organization, I will revisit this program to refactor it further and make the program clearer.
+A more immediate goal will be to go back and ensure coherent naming conventions were used.